Wedding Photography at Southwark Register Office

 Rachel & Andy

-Don't let the rain spoil your day: The newlyweds here were all smiles as they left their marriage ceremony.
+Don't let the rain spoil your day: The newlyweds were all smiles as they left their marriage ceremony.

 Although Hannah and Dave arrived separately, they decided to break with tradition and meet in the hall before their ceremony.